AnujSsStw/data_scrap/README.md

 ### Data Storage and Export

-Facilities to store scraped data in a structured format such as CSV, JSON, or a database.
+Facilities to store scraped data in a structured format such as JSON, or a database.
 Additionally, the ability to export the data for further analysis or integration with other systems.

 ### User-Friendly Interface